mordrax/CoTWjs/README.md

+## Notice

+This project has been abandoned, writing a game using jQuery and vanilla Html/Css is cRazZy!
+Efforts continue at https://github.com/mordrax/cotwelm

 # Castle of the Winds js

 Castle of the Winds is a tile-based RPG made by Rick Saada in the late 80s.
 Many old school RPGers remember the game